lakshmananthangaraj/Cloud-Identity-Toolkit/Microsoft365/SharePointOnline/README.md

     )
 ```

-> **Note**
->
-> Never hardcode passwords, client IDs, tenant names, or certificates in production scripts.
-Use secure secret management solutions such as **Azure Key Vault** whenever possible.
+> **Security note:** Never hardcode passwords, client IDs, tenant names, or certificate secrets directly in a script — especially one that will be shared, committed to source control, or scheduled to run automatically.
+Use a secure secret store such as **Azure Key Vault** instead, and reference secrets from there at runtime.

 ---

-# Connect to SharePoint Online
+## Step 3: Connect to SharePoint Online

-Create a secure password object.
+Build a secure credential object:

 ```powershell
 $password = ConvertTo-SecureString `